-When Cleveland-Hopkins International Airport opened on July 1, 1925 it became the first municipally owned airport in the country.
+When Cleveland Municipal Airport opened on July 1, 1925 it became one of the first municipally owned airports in the country.
 City Manager William R. Hopkins took much of the credit for this feat, and the airport was named for him on his 82nd birthday in 1951.
-Earlier in 1925, Hopkins convinced Cleveland City Council to approve a $1.25 million dollar bond issue that was used to purchase the 1,040 acres of land near the intersection of Brookpark and Riverside roads where the airport would be constructed.
-Skeptics scoffed at the long distance (nearly 11 miles) between Downtown Cleveland and the new airport, but this proved to be a non-issue.
+Earlier in 1925, Hopkins convinced Cleveland City Council to approve a $1.25 million bond issue that was used to purchase the 1,040 acres of land near the intersection of Brookpark and Riverside roads where the airport would be constructed.
+Skeptics scoffed at the long distance (nearly 11 miles) between downtown Cleveland and the new airport, but this proved to be a non-issue.
 Streetcars and other forms of public transportation could cover the distance in about a half hour.

 The first flights at Cleveland Municipal Airport carried mail for the U.S. Air Mail Service.
 Beginning in 1919, Air Mail planes had landed in a section of Woodland Hills Park near East 93rd Street and Kinsman Road.
 This small airfield soon proved to be inadequate though, providing a major impetus for a new municipal airport.
 Henry Ford's commercial air mail service, the nation's first, conducted flights between Cleveland and Detroit right from the time that Municipal Airport opened.
 These early commercial airlines also carried passengers, but the cost of a plane ticket precluded all but the wealthy from partaking in these early flights.